Table of Contents

 Step 2: Provide a copy of the Agreement to Consolidate to the Adjudicators

-After all the Parties have signed the Agreement to Consolidate, the Claimant of each original adjudication must notify the Adjudicator that the case has been consolidated.
+After all of the Parties have signed the Agreement to Consolidate, the Claimant of each original adjudication must notify the original Adjudicator (if one has been appointed) that the adjudication has been consolidated.

 Step 3: Provide a copy of the Agreement to Consolidate to ODACC